 Nowadays, it is very easy to get a business idea because of the variety of ideas that often pops up everywhere.
-Some of these ideas are actually quite good, but not all of these ideas can take shape without the right amount of funding.
+Some of these ideas are quite good, but not all of these ideas can take shape without the right amount of funding.
 Even if you managed to launch everything online, you will need to produce the products you are selling and that requires money.

 These ideas must also be acted upon immediately because some of them would not remain popular for long.
 Once someone acts upon that idea, you would find yourself moaning about the lost opportunity.

-However, money is not really very easy to come by especially for many people.
+However, money is not very easy to come by especially for many people.
 While one can borrow from family and friends, the amount may not be enough to fund the business and the conditions of the loan may be too much.

 Although banks do offer business loans for those who wish to open a business, it is very difficult to get an approval.
-Banks do not usually approve loans for small to medium businesses since they are perceived to be high-risk borrowers and they still do not have financial stability to lean to that will allow them to pay off their loans.
+Banks do not usually approve loans for small to medium businesses since they are perceived to be high-risk borrowers and they still do not have the financial stability to lean to that will allow them to pay off their loans.

 Government funding is also possible.
-However, your business idea should be unique and you must be able to raise up to $21,500 to get a higher grant.
+However, your business idea should be unique and you must be able to raise to $21,500 to get a higher grant.